geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 <ol:opacity xmlns:ol="http://openlayers.org/context">1</ol:opacity>
 ```

+Cesium:

+- `tileDiscardPolicy` sets a policy for discarding (missing/broken) tiles (https://cesium.com/learn/cesiumjs/ref-doc/TileDiscardPolicy.html).
+If it is not specified the NeverTileDiscardPolicy will be used.
+If "none" is specified, no policy at all will be set.

 MapStore specific:

 - `group` specifies to which group, among listed in "GroupList" element, the layer belongs to